• Instagram

 I recommend two half-sheet mats and one quarter-sheet mat.
 The two half-sheet mats are helpful for recipes when you need to roll out your dough between two sheets of wax paper or parchment.

-Price for ¼-sheet (2-pack): $32
+Price for 1/4-sheet (2-pack): $32

-Price for ½-sheet: $23.79
+Price for 1/2-sheet: $23.79

 Silicone bowl lids

-Silicone bowl lids on a countertop.
+One blue and one green silicone bowl lids on a white countertop.

 Instead of using cling wrap and foil to cover bowls of food in the refrigerator, these silicone lids are reusable and dishwasher-safe.
 They’re a great way to save money and waste all year.